TimonPeng/sixtyfourgame/README.md

 SFGInstruction::Attack(fromSquare, toSquare)
 - Attacks neighboring square
 - Can only be done by fromSquare owner
-- If a square loses all lives, transfer ownership of NFT to attacker
+- If a square's health goes below 0, transfer ownership of NFT to opposing square

+SFGInstruction::ClaimPrize(square)
+- Once the game is over, send 1/64 of the treasury to the current active player
+- Can be done by anyone

 ```